c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ### <a name="return-value"></a>Rückgabewert

-Der Warteschlangenmodus für `accelerator_view` das Objekt.
+Der queuingmodus für das- `accelerator_view` Objekt.

 ## <a name="get_version"></a><a name="get_version"></a>get_version

-Gibt die Version des accelerator_view zurück.
+Gibt die Version der accelerator_view zurück.

 ### <a name="syntax"></a>Syntax